telerik/blazor-docs/components/scheduler/templates/resource-grouping-header.md

 You can use the `SchedulerResourceGroupHeaderTemplate` to customize the rendering of the Scheduler resource grouping header cells.
 This allows you to change the appearance of the content, add custom content or any HTML elements.

+The `SchedulerResourceGroupHeaderTemplate`:
-The `SchedulerResourceGroupHeaderTemplate` is invoked for each resource when the Scheduler is configured to have resources and grouping.
-The template applies in both horizontal and vertical grouping.
+* Is invoked for each resource when the Scheduler is configured to have resources and grouping.
+* Applies in both horizontal and vertical grouping.

-The `SchedulerResourceGroupHeaderTemplate` can be defined at the root level of the Scheduler and individually for each [Scheduler views]({%slug scheduler-views-overview%}).
+* Can be defined at the root level of the Scheduler and individually for each [Scheduler views]({%slug scheduler-views-overview%}).
 When configured at the root, the template applies to all views.
 If a `SchedulerResourceGroupHeaderTemplate` is defined at the view level, it will override the root-level template for that specific view.

 The `context` of the template is a `SchedulerResourceGroupHeaderTemplateContext` object that contains: